 Getting shellfish reefs back into Port Phillip Bay

-Situated on the doorstep of Melbourne, Port Phillip Bay contains a wide range of habitats like seagrasses, hard corals, colourful sponge gardens and sandy plains.
-A hundred years ago it was also home to extensive oyster and mussel reefs that supported a range of sea life such as fish, crabs, sea squirts, snails and sponges.
-Sadly, after many years of commercial dredging, pollution, introduced species and disease, these shellfish reefs have virtually disappeared.
+Port Phillip Bay contains a wide range of marine habitats like leafy seagrass meadows, hard temperate coral outcrops, colourful sponge gardens and vast underwater sandy plains.
+A hundred years ago it was also home to extensive oyster and mussel reefs that supported a huge range of other sea life including fish, crabs, sea squirts, snails and sponges.
+Sadly, after many years of over exploitation, pollution, introduced species and disease, these shellfish reefs disappeared.

 Rectifying the past